PayUp-Bot/docs/docs/setup.md

 ### Configuring Stripe
 Great!
 Now that we have all the information we need, we can move back to our Discord Server and configure Stripe.
 We advise you to complete the following steps in a private channel, restricted to yourself and those you trust as sensitive information may be disclosed.

 In your private channel, type `/setup set-stripe`.
 This should display a command above the chat box.
-Press tab to load the command into your chat, and fill out the `secret_key` (live mode, secret key) and `test_key` (test mode, secret key) fields.
+Press ++tab++ to load the command into your chat, and fill out the `secret_key` (live mode, secret key) and `test_key` (test mode, secret key) fields.
 Once that is done, press enter to run the command.

 Almost there!
 Just one more command to run.
-Once you have set your stripe credentials, execute this command: `/setup toggle-stripe enabled:True`.
+Once you have set your Stripe credentials, execute this command: `/setup toggle-stripe enabled:True`.
 If you are not planning on configuring PayPal Support, then [click here ↗](#final-steps) to go directly to the final steps.

-## PayPal Setup
+## :fontawesome-brands-paypal: PayPal Setup
+!!! info
+	PayPal is known to be more 'pushy' when requesting legal documents, and Stripe may be an easier alternative than PayPal.
+!!! example "In Development"
+	PayPal Support is in development and not currently recommended for production usage.

+### Account Creation
+In order to use PayPal, you must first [create a business account ↗](https://www.paypal.com/uk/webapps/mpp/account-selection).
+On the account creation page, you must select **Business** else you will not be able to interact with PayUp.
+Fill out the required information, and then proceed onto the next steps.
+A full, detailed guide for creating your account has been made by PayPal to assist in this process.
+You can [view it here ↗](https://www.paypal.com/uk/brc/article/how-to-open-a-paypal-business-account)!

+### Getting your Credentials
+Amazing!
+Now that our account is created, we can [visit the developer dashboard ↗](https://developer.paypal.com/dashboard/) and retrieve our credentials.
+Once logged in, visit the '**Apps & Credentials**' tab and press **Create App**.
+Set the app name to 'PayUp', or something easily recognisable.

+Once you have created your app, copy and note down both the Client ID and Secret as we will be needing them later on.

 !!! warning
-	This section has not yet been created.
+	When pressing create app, ensure you are toggled into Live Mode else PayUp **will not** function properly.

+### Configuring PayPal
+Now that we have obtained all our credentials, we can switch to our Discord Server and configure PayPal.
+We strongly advise you complete the following steps in a private channel, restricted to yourself and those you trust as sensitive information may be disclosed.

+In your private channel, type `/setup set-paypal`.
+This should display a command above the chat box.
+Press ++tab++ to load the command into your chat, and fill out the `client_id` and `client_secret` fields.
+Once filled in, press enter to execute the command.

+Almost there!
+Just one more command to run.
+Once you have set your PayPal credentials, execute this command: `/setup toggle-paypal enabled:True`.
+Now we can move on to the final steps!

 ## Final Steps
 Now our payment providers are configured, we are 75% of the way ready to a functioning store!
+!!! info
+	This section is yet to be filled.